 Conclusion

 By properly using alternate keys, you can ensure that your database is not only efficient but also resilient to issues regarding duplication of data.
-If you are building a relational database, you must always consider the fields that might serve as alternate keys, otherwise, you may face problems in the future.
+If you are building a relational database, you must always consider the fields that might serve as alternate keys; otherwise, you may face problems in the future.
+Thus, understanding DBMS keys and their variations, including Alternate Key constraints in SQL, is important for robust database design.

 What is an Alternate Key in DBMS – FAQs

-Q3.
-Can an alternate key be a composite key?
+Q5.
+Can alternate key be used as foreign key?